Easy Lunch: Prosciutto Arugula Goat Cheese Tartine

 What are other toppings I can use?

 The beauty of sandwiches is you can add whatever you like!
-Pickled red onions, capers, toasted pumpkin seeds, walnuts, sundried tomatoes, fresh tomatoes, basil, olives or
+Pickled red onions, capers, toasted pumpkin seeds, walnuts, sundried tomatoes, fresh tomatoes, basil, or olives.
+You can also squeeze a bit of lemon juice over your open-faced sandwich to liven it up the flavors and add a zingy taste.

 I can’t wait for you to try this!
 If you’re struggling with trying to find lunch ideas that are quick and crazy good, you’ll LOVE this prosciutto arugula goat cheese tartine!